nanomaoli/llm_reproducibility/README.md

 **Understanding and Mitigating Numerical Sources of Nondeterminism in LLM Inference** (NeurIPS 2025, **Oral**) [[Paper](https://arxiv.org/abs/2506.09501)] [[HF](https://huggingface.co/papers/2506.09501)] [[Code](https://github.com/nanomaoli/llm_reproducibility/tree/main/evaluation)]

 ## News
 - [2025.11.18]: 🗣️ A new paper has been released on [arxiv]().
-In this paper, we proposed TBIK(Tree Based Invariant Kernels), which enables deterministic inference across TP sizes and fundamentally resolves the training–inference mismatch problem in reinforcement learning.
+In this paper, we proposed TBIK(Tree Based Invariant Kernels), which enables deterministic inference across TP sizes.
+This kernel also fundamentally solves the training–inference mismatch problem in reinforcement learning when they are using different parallelization stragey.
 - [2025.09.25]: 🎉🎉🎉 Our paper has been selected for Oral Presentation for Neurips 2025.
 See you in SD!
 - [2025.06.18]: Our paper has been released on [arxiv](https://arxiv.org/abs/2506.09501).
 Feel free to ⭐UPVOTE in [huggingface](https://huggingface.co/papers/2506.09501)

 ## Overview

-The fundamental source of nondeterminism in LLM serving systems is the non-associativity of floating-point arithmetic combined with variations in kernel execution order.
-Recent work from Thinking Machines Lab introduced batch-invariant operators, which ensure deterministic outputs across different batch sizes.
-However, tensor parallelism introduces another source of nondeterminism: matrix multiplication often uses a split-K parallel strategy, causing model outputs to vary with different TP sizes.
+In our [LLM evaluation reproducibility report](https://arxiv.org/pdf/2506.09501), we found that chaning Batch size and GPU counts can impact the reasoning trace a lot This is due to the differences in float-point arthmetic order across configurations.
+Thinking Machines Lab introduced [batch-invariant operators](https://thinkingmachines.ai/blog/defeating-nondeterminism-in-llm-inference/), which ensure deterministic outputs across different batch sizes.
+However, nondeterminism remains unresolved when changing TP sizes, a common scenario in RL that training and rollout engines employ different parallelization strategy.

 <p align="center">
   <img src="figures/kernel.png" width="400"/>
 </p>

 <p align="center">
-  <i>Illustration of TP-invariant matrix multiplication under the split-K parallel strategy.</i>
+  <i>Illustration of TP-invariant matrix multiplication.</i>
 </p>

 We propose TBIK, a TP-invariant matmul method that achieves determinism by strictly controlling the reduction order in matrix multiplications.
 By replacing TP-size-sensitive(Row-Split) layers such as o_proj and down_proj with our TP-invariant counterparts, and by employing a tree-structured cross-GPU all-reduce, we achieve fully deterministic LLM inference across different TP sizes.

-Furthermore, we align the training engine (TP=1) with the inference engine (TP>1), enabling bitwise-identical true on-policy reinforcement learning.
+Furthermore, we align training engine FSDP (TP=1) with the vLLM rollout engine under tensor parallelism (TP>1), enabling bitwise-identical true on-policy reinforcement learning.

 <p align="center">
   <img src="figures/overview.png" width="700"/>